-Peaches thrive in a limited range of dry continental or temperate climates since the trees require all chilling environment.
+Peaches thrive in a limited range of dry continental or temperate climates.
 Most of the peach cultivars need 500 hours of chilling climate between 0 to 10 degrees Celsius when important chemical reactions take place even though the plant might appear dormant.
 After the chilling period, the plant enters quiescence which is the second type of dormancy.
 The plant requires warm weather so that buds can grow and break.
 The trees can thrive in temperatures between -26 to -30 degrees Celsius however the buds become less cold tolerant during late winter.
 Eventually, the summer heat is required for a peach plant to mature which then begins to bear fruits in their third year of cultivation.
 The plant can have a lifespan of between 7 and 15 years.

 Production And Top Producing Countries

 China is the leading producer of peach, a deciduous tree native to the region of Northwest China that yields an edible a fruits whose extract contain a significant nutritional value.
-In 2013 China the top peach producing country generated about 55% of the world's total peach production with 11.9 million tons.
-Italy came in second producing 1.4 million tons followed by Spain with 1.3 million tons.
-The US produced 1.0 million tons with its largest producing states being Georgia, California, and South Carolina.
-Greece was the fifth largest peach producing country in the world producing 0.7 million tons.
+In 2017 China grew 14 million tonnes of peaches.
+Spain came in second producing 1.7 million tons followed by Italy with 1.2 million tons.
+A full list of peach producing countries is available below.